DreamLineLove/.dotfiles/README.md

 # .dotfiles

-These are the configurations I use for my linux and mac machines.
+These are the configurations (.dotfiles) I use on my personal machines.